tsrobinson/soc_flask/api_docs.md

   * k (integer): The number of candidate SOC codes to retrieve from the embeddings lookup.

   * index (string): The name of the embeddings lookup to query.

+  * model (string): The OpenAI model to use for generating followup responses.

   * sys_prompt (string): A system prompt template.
 This can be the full text parsed as a single string, or it can be path to a prompt saved as a .txt file (e.g. `prompts/followup_prompt.txt`).
 The prompt text must include a placeholder `{K_soc}`, which will be replaced with candidate SOC IDs from the embedding lookup.